ClementTsang/bottom/README.md

 - `--cpu_default`, `--memory_default`, `--disk_default`, `--temperature_default`, `--network_default`, `--process_default` will select the corresponding widget on startup.
 By default the process widget is selected.

-- `-s`, `--show_disabled_data` will show data entries in the graph legends even if the lines for that entry are disabled.
+- `-s`, `--show_disabled_data` will show data entries in the chart legends even if the lines for that entry are disabled.

 - `-C`, `--config` takes in a file path leading to a TOML file.
 If the file doesn't exist, one will be created.

-- `-b`, `--basic` will enable basic mode, removing all graphs from the main interface and condensing data.
+- `-b`, `--basic` will enable basic mode, removing all charts from the main interface and condensing data.

-- `-t`, `--default_time_value` will set the default time interval graphs will display to (in milliseconds).
+- `-t`, `--default_time_value` will set the default time interval charts will display to (in milliseconds).
 Lowest is 30 seconds, defaults to 60 seconds.

-- `-d`, `--time_delta` will set the amount each zoom in/out action will change the time interval of a graph (in milliseconds).
+- `-d`, `--time_delta` will set the amount each zoom in/out action will change the time interval of a chart (in milliseconds).
 Lowest is 1 second, defaults to 15 seconds.

 ### Keybindings